-Disease constraints limiting the production of huckleberry, potato, and tomato in the Western Region of Cameroon
+Disease constraints limiting huckleberry, potato, and tomato in the Western Region of Cameroon

 Abstract

-The West Region of Cameroon produces an important quantity of Solanaceous crops, including potato, tomato and huckleberry, etc. However, significant losses of these crops occur during the production and after harvest, thus impacting both their quantity and quality.
-During pre-harvest stages, plant diseases, pest infestations, and unfavorable weather conditions, potentially reduce the crop yield, whereas in post-harvest stages, losses occur due to improper handling, storage, transportation, and processing, among others.
-The present study is sought to investigate the prevalence of certain plant diseases as the main constraints of the productivity of three crops (potato, tomato and huckleberry, etc.) in the Western Region of Cameroon.
-This ethnobotanical survey was carried out from August 2019 to June 2020 among selected households from three divisions, enclosing four districts each.
-Cultural techniques, and problems encountered by farmers were gathered using a questionnaire and further analyzed.
-Moreover, a number of diseased plant samples were collected and examined.
+The West Region of Cameroon produces many Solanaceous crops, and huckleberry etc. However, significant losses of these crops occur during production and after harvest, thus impacting both their quantity and quality.
+During pre-harvest stages, plant diseases, pest infestations, and unfavorable weather conditions potentially reduce the crop yield, whereas in post-harvest stages, losses occur due to improper handling, storage, transportation, and processing, among others.
+The present study seeks to investigate the prevalence of certain plant diseases as the main constraints of the productivity of three crops (potato, tomato, and huckleberry, etc.) in the Western Region of Cameroon.
+This ethnobotanical survey was carried out from August 2019 to June 2020 among selected households from three divisions, encompassing four districts each.
+Cultural techniques and problems encountered by farmers were gathered using a questionnaire and further analyzed.
+Moreover, several diseased plant samples were collected and examined.
 Irrespective of the sex, an important number of participants were engaged in potato and tomato farming with experience ranging from two to over thirty years.
 Farming of huckleberries was dominated by women.
 These crops were found to be cultivated during dry (August to December) and rainy (March to June) seasons for market purposes.
 Noteworthy, most tomato growers were organized into Collective Interest Groups.
 Among the diseases threatening the crops, late blight was the most significant, affecting 30 to 50 percent of crops depending on the locality.
 The methods used by producers were mostly classified as moderately effective, which did not lead to quality preservation of the products.
 In addition, crop production was quantitatively affected by plant diseases, such as the late blight.
 Among the three crops studied, tomato was the most affected by the plant disease, followed by potato, and then huckleberry.
 Although significant losses are reported during farming of tomato, potato, and huckleberry, the main income of households living in the studied area comes from the cultivation of these Solanaceous crops.
 The common farming practices across these farms, such as crop rotation, crop association, and both inorganic and organic fertilization, are beneficial for soil health and crop production.
 However, the excessive use of synthetic fertilizers and pesticides, along with the lack of control over agricultural inputs, pose challenges to sustainable farming practices.

-Keywords: Ethnobotanical survey, Solanaceous crops, Pre-harvest losses, Farming practices, Disease constraints.
+Keywords: Ethnobotanical survey, Solanaceous crops, Pre-harvest losses, , Disease constraints.

 INTRODUCTION

 The primary tuberous species within the Solanaceae family is potato, which is scientifically known as Solanum tuberosum.
-Other members of the Solanaceae family, while not primarily known for their tubers, include tomatoes and huckleberry.
+Other members of the Solanaceae family, while not primarily known for their tubers, include tomatoes and huckleberries.
 Huckleberry is a berry, while potato and tomato are both vegetables.
 These three food items, which are well known for their nutritional value, are the most cultivated Solanaceae plants in the Western Region of Cameroon.
-Tubers are a vital source of calories and revenue, making it a significant vegetable cash crop that is farmed all over the world.
+Tubers are a vital source of calories and revenue, making them a significant vegetable cash crop that is farmed all over the world.
 More specifically, tubers provide food and a living for a large number of people throughout Africa.